The city of Haarlem in the Netherlands was one of the flourishing art centers in the 16th and 17th century. Today, you can walk the streets of the...

-In the art world, it is commonly agreed upon that still life painting as a genre rose in the Northern and Spanish Netherlands in the last quarter of the 16th century.
+In the art world, it is commonly agreed upon that still life painting as a genre rose in the Netherlands in the last quarter of the 16th century.
 The term still life comes from the Dutch word stilleven that literally translates as ‘still’ or ‘motionless’ life.
+Here are 6 famous Dutch still life painters that you need to know!

 The origins of this genre have a lot to do with the Netherlands socio-religious conditions of the time.
 Images of religious subjects were forbidden in the Dutch Reformed Protestant Church.
 If we add to this the Dutch passion for horticulture, especially tulips, we get one of the first sub-genres, the Dutch flower still lifes.
 Another very interesting sub-genre is the kitchen and market paintings, depicting the culinary richness sustained also by the fact that the Dutch had the most powerful commercial fleet in the world, and traded everything, including spices and all other kinds of exotic fruit and foods.